 — Diz Hatter (@Dizhatter) June 22, 2020

-As future Walt Disney World Guests neared their second hour of trying to claim their theme park reservations, we ITM have witnessed some progress in the system.
-Passed the pink castle and the 504 error messages, our reporter now has a wait time.
+As future Walt Disney World Guests neared their second hour of trying to claim their theme park reservations, we, Inside the Magic, have witnessed some progress in the system.
+Passed the pink castle and the 504 error messages; our reporter now has a wait time.

-However, it was also reported that this wait time was updating to longer and shorter periods.
+However, it was also reported that this wait time was updated to longer and shorter periods.

-Around 9:00 am, Inside the Magic received personal confirmation that Disney Resort Guests could then access the theme park reservation system.
-But making the reservations themselves was proving to be difficult.
+Around 9:00 am, Inside the Magic received personal confirmation that Disney Resort Guests could access the theme Park reservation system.
+But making the reservations themselves was proving to be complicated.
 When selecting available dates, our Inside the Magic staff member still had trouble securing the reservation for him and his family.

-The earliest we at Inside the Magic were able to get our theme park reservations was just after 10 a.m. on June 22, 2020.
-But we’re happy to report that once we got through the system, and we were able to get reservations.
+The earliest we at Inside the Magic could get our Theme Park reservations was just after 10 a.m. on June 22, 2020.
+But we’re happy to report that once we got through the system, we were able to get reservations.

 At least, one of the reservations.

-After securing reservations for a trip in mid-July, our reporter went to secure reservations for a second trip in December.
-However, he reported that the system would not let him secure more than eight-days-worth of park reservations at a time, and he had already secured eight for his July trip.
+After securing reservations for a trip in mid-July, our reporter went to confirm reservations for a second trip in December.
+However, he reported that the system would not let him secure more than eight days worth of park reservations at a time, and he had already secured eight for his July trip.

 Walt Disney World Park Reservation System Recap

-Walt Disney World Resort began opening its park reservation system at 7 am EDT on Monday, June 22, 2020 when “Disney Resort and other select hotel Guests with valid theme park admission can make reservations.
+Walt Disney World Resort began opening its park reservation system at 7 am EDT on Monday, June 22, 2020, when “Disney Resort and other select hotel Guests with a valid Theme Park admission can make reservations.
 Beginning June 26, 2020, Annual Passholders without a Resort stay can make reservations.
 Beginning June 28, 2020, existing ticket holders can make reservations.”

-Inside the Magic has previously reported that Guests are being asked to make reservations for one park per day.
+Inside the Magic has previously reported that Guests are asked to make reservations for one Park per day.
 Park Hopping options are currently suspended.
-In the lead up to the opening of the Park Reservation system, Walt Disney World told its would-be Guests to link their reservations and valid park tickets to their My Disney Experience accounts, and the entire party must be linked to the account of whoever has been tasked with making the reservations for everyone.
-Both valid park reservation and theme park ticket will be required when you arrive on-property.
+In the lead-up to the opening of the Park Reservation system, Walt Disney World told its would-be Guests to link their reservations and valid Park tickets to their My Disney Experience accounts, and the entire party must be connected to the history of whoever has been tasked with making the reservations for everyone.
+Valid Park reservations and Theme Park tickets will be required when you arrive on the property.

 Related: Disney World Park Reservation Guide